aff3ct/streampu/docs/benchmark.md

-# Advanced
+# Benchmark Application

-## Generic Pipeline
+StreamPU comes with an integrated **benchmark application** that allows to **build and to execute custom chains directly from the command line interface** (CLI).
+The `spu-benchmark` can be used to **simulate simple streaming applications** or as a **performance test suite for specific architectures**.

-This program allows to build and to execute generic chains directly from the command line interface (CLI).
 Basically, there are 3 different types of task that can be instantiated:

 - **First task**: To be correct, a chain should start with a task that have no input socket.
 As a consequence, there is only one first task and it is